OliveiraHambaena/my-coding-projects/Movie App/M/README.md

 ## Future Enhancements

-- Allow to view movie trailers and reviews.
 - Implement user authentication for personalized features.
 - Allow users to rate movies and leave reviews.
 - Add support for filtering movies by genre or release year.